bufbuild/buf-action/README.md

 ![Comment example showing the GitHub summary](./static/img/comment-example.png "Summary comment example")

-To disable the comment, set the input `comment` to `false` and remove the permission `pull_request: write` as this is no longer required.
+To disable the comment, set the parameter `comment` to `false` and remove the permission `pull_request: write` as this is no longer required.

 ```diff
 name: Buf CI